-According to the Articles of Association, if there is a surplus in the company's annual final accounts, tax should be paid first to make up the accumulated losses, and 10% should be paid as the legal surplus reserve (but when the legal surplus reserve has reached the paid-in capital of the Company, it may not be paid again).
-The rest should be set aside or reversed according to law.
-If there is a surplus, and the surplus is distributed cumulatively with the previous year, the board of directors will draw up a surplus distribution proposal and submit it to the shareholders' meeting for resolution to distribute shareholders' dividends.
+According to the Articles of Association of the Company, if there is any surplus in the Company's annual total final accounts, taxes shall be paid first to make up for the accumulated losses.
+The next 10% shall be the legal reserve (but the legal reserve shall not be paid when it reaches the paid-in capital of the Company) and the rest shall be listed or reversed according to law.
+If there is any surplus, and the surplus shall be distributed cumulatively with the previous year, the Board of Directors shall draw up a surplus distribution proposal and submit it to the shareholders' meeting for resolution to distribute dividends and bonuses.

-(1) Legal surplus reserve
+(1) Legal reserve

-According to the company law, the company shall set aside 10% of the net profit after tax as the legal surplus reserve until it is equal to the total capital.
-When the company has no loss, it may issue new shares or cash with the legal surplus reserve after the resolution of the shareholders' meeting, but the amount of the reserve exceeds 25% of the paid-in capital.
+According to the company law, the company shall set aside 10% of the net profit after tax as the legal reserve until it is equal to the total capital.
+When the company has no loss, it may issue new shares or cash with the legal reserve after the resolution of the shareholders' meeting, but the amount of the reserve exceeds 25% of the paid-in capital.

-(2) Special surplus reserve
+(2) Special reserve

-According to the regulations of JGZFZ No.1010012865 dated April 6, 2012, when distributing the distributable surplus, the Company will set aside the special surplus reserve of the same amount from the profit and loss of the current period and the undistributed surplus of the previous period in terms of the net deduction of other shareholders' equity in the accounts incurred in the current year; If it is the amount of other shareholders' equity deductions accumulated in the previous period, the special surplus reserve of the same amount shall not be distributed from the undistributed surplus in the previous period.
+According to the regulations of JGZFZ No.1010012865 dated April 6, 2012, when distributing the distributable surplus, the Company will set aside the special reserve of the same amount from the profit and loss of the current period and the undistributed surplus of the previous period in terms of the net deduction of other shareholders' equity in the accounts incurred in the current year; If it is the amount of other shareholders' equity deductions accumulated in the previous period, the special reserve of the same amount shall not be distributed from the undistributed surplus in the previous period.
 If the amount of other shareholders' equity deductions is reversed later, the surplus may be distributed on the reversed part.

-(3) Disposition of net income
+(3) Distribution of earnings